MikeGuantonio/practiceUno/README.md

     10. Wild draw four : you can only play this card if you do not have a card in your hand that matches the previous color played.
     11. Extendable input scanner that handles both ints and floats.
+    12. Possibly need a way to say UNO... basically since its the name of the game...